wingersonMJ/Whalen_RTS/README.md

 ## Secondary objective:

 At month one after symptom resolution, n=58 subjects were participating in sport, n=23 were not, and n=8 did not complete the survey.
-Mean and standard devation or n (%) are provided in table 3 below.
+Mean and standard deviation or n (%) are provided in Table 3 below.

 **Table 3:** Comparing those participating and not participating in sports at one month after symptom resolution.
-P-values refelct Wilcoxon Rank Sum tests or Chi Squared tests for between-group differences.
+P-values reflect Wilcoxon Rank Sum tests or Chi Squared tests for between-group differences.
 |                                         |     | Missing   | Overall       |Not participating|Participating| P value|
 |-----------------------------------------|-----|-----------|---------------|---------------|---------------| -------|
 | n                                       |     |           | 81            | 23            | 58            |        |